nesl/GDTM/README.md

 └── data_2_chunk_1/
     └── ...
 ```
-The resulting data hierarchy will be
+The resulting file structure will be
 ```
 merge_directory/
 ├── data_1_chunk_0/